 Listen to the above video and tell me if the child will not be confused when he is told the pronunciation of phonemes as per the video for the word ‘fan’ is fur- ah- nuh.

-Until and unless the educators begin to accept that the teaching of the pronunciation of phonemes of consonants are wrong this reading war will continue.
+Until and unless the educators begin to accept that the teaching of the pronunciation of sounds represented by consonants are wrong this reading war will continue.

 You may ask as to how a majority of kids are able to read.
 The answer is simply that a majority of kids somehow figure out by analyses of how to read.

 I have done a little ‘research’ by asking high school students in Australia to pronounce the phonemes of a few consonants which they all sounded out as in the video above.
 Then I gave them a list of nonsense words from David Kilpatrick’s book ‘Equipped for learning success’ and they read it fluently and with ease.